Our website uses cookies to improve your experience. To make optimal use of this website please agree to our cookie policy.

 How do TEAM projects connect with SDG principles?

-With these objectives in mind, Country Reference Frameworks (CRF) have been established to support teams of academics when identifying and formulating project proposals, by providing a context analysis per country focused on Agenda 2030 on Sustainable Development and the higher education sector, and by providing an overview of Belgian development actors active in the country (Enabel, ANGC), their ongoing projects and partners, in view of exploration of opportunities for synergy and complementarity.
+• Coherence: The Agenda 2030 urges actions to be coherent with the actions and networks of other actors and/or other HES4SD initiatives.
+An analysis of complementary actions by academic and non-academic actors is essential for each partnership (to ensure coherence).
+VLIR-UOS wants to facilitate coherence and connections between different actors and projects present in each country and across borders.
+With these objectives in mind, Country Reference Framework (CRF) documents [1] support teams of academics when identifying and formulating project proposals, by providing a context analysis per country, focused on Agenda 2030 on Sustainable Development and the higher education sector, and by providing an overview of Belgian development actors active in the country and of their ongoing projects and partners, as a starting point for context analyses.

-The country reference frameworks were elaborated for the 17 partner countries and Belgium in the VLIR-UOS project partner country list.
+[1] Country reference frameworks were elaborated for the 17 countries + Belgium in the VLIR-UOS project partner country list. (see links at the end of this document)

 TEAM projects and Theory of Change